ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 a['length'] = 10;

-However, even if to consider that “hash” could have a “prototype” (as for example, in Ruby or Python — a class to which delegate hash-objects), in ECMAScript this terminology also is improper because there is no semantic differentiation between kinds of property accessors (i.e. dot and bracket notations).
+However, even if to consider that “hash” could have a “prototype” (as for example, in Ruby or Python — a class to which delegate hash-objects), in ECMAScript this terminology can also be improper because there is no semantic differentiation between kinds of property accessors (i.e. dot and bracket notations).

 In the following example on Ruby we see this distinction in semantics and consequently there such terminology can differ: